demorise/four_ward/README.md

 ```
 $pip install pyassimp==3.3
 ```
-- [ ] Open a terminal and navigate into your workspace directory
+- [ ] Open a terminal and navigate into your workspace directory, build the entire workspace ($catkin build) or build individual packages:
 ```
 catkin build four_ward
+catkin build franka_ros
+catkin build panda_moveit_config
 source devel/setup.bash
 ```
 - [ ] Open 5 terminal windows and execute these commands in order, each in their own window.